Chandramouli001/ESP32-TelegramBoT/README.md

 - `/led4_off` - Turns LED 4 OFF
 - `/state` - Shows the current LED status

-## 📷 Demonstration
-(Include images or GIFs of the working project here)

 ## 🔥 Future Improvements
 - Adding support for controlling relays and appliances